 Best Fitbit for men iMore 2022

 Men like to exercise a certain way (just as women do), and there may be certain aspects of fitness that men want to track more than others.
-With Father's Day coming up, you may be hoping to get your day something special to help him with his fitness goals; a Fitbit can do just that.
-When you pair the Fitbit with the excellent Fitbit app, there's nothing you can't track — exercise, sleep, food intake, you name it Fitbit likely can track it.
-If you're looking for a Fitbit or looking for one to buy your guy, then these are your best choices!
+You may be hoping to get that man in your life something special to help him with his fitness goals.
+The best Fitbit can do just that.
+When you pair the Fitbit with the excellent Fitbit app, there's nothing you can't track — exercise, sleep, food intake.
+You name it, Fitbit likely can track it.
+If you're looking for a Fitbit or looking for one to buy your guy, then these are the best Fitbit for men!

 - Best for joggers: Fitbit Charge 4 Fitness and Activity Tracker